A Transformation Approach that Makes SPAI, PSAI and RSAI Procedures Efficient for Large Double Irregular Nonsymmetric Sparse Linear Systems: Numerical experiments

 \section{Numerical experiments}

-In this section, we test Algorithm 2 on a number of real-world nonsymmetric problems that are double irregular sparse, where we first construct sparse approximate inverses $M$ of double regular sparse matrices $\hat{A}$ by SPAI, PSAI($tol$) or RSAI($tol$) and then solve the resulting $s_1+s_2+1$ preconditioned double regular sparse linear systems by the Krylov solver BiCGStab, whose code is from Matlab 7.8.0.
-We will compare Algorithm 2 with the algorithm that preconditions \eqref{equation} by SPAI, PSAI($tol$) or RSAI($tol$) directly and solves the preconditioned systems by BiCGStab.
-Depending on which of SPAI, PSAI($tol$) and RSAI($tol$) is used, Algorithm 2 gives rise to three algorithms, named new-SPAI, new-PSAI($tol$) and new-RSAI($tol$), abbreviated as N-SPAI, N-PSAI($tol$) and N-RSAI($tol$), respectively.
-Similarly, denote the algorithms that directly precondition \eqref{equation} with SPAI, PSAI($tol$) and RSAI($tol$) by standard-SPAI, standard-PSAI($tol$), and standard-RSAI($tol$), denoted by S-SPAI, S-PSAI($tol$), and S-RSAI($tol$) for short, respectively.
-We shall demonstrate that N-SPAI, N-PSAI($tol$) and N-RSAI($tol$) outperform S-SPAI, S-PSAI($tol$) and S-PSAI($tol$) very greatly, respectively.
+In this section, we test Algorithm 2 on ten real-world double irregular sparse nonsymmetric problems listed in Table~\ref{table-mtr}, which are from \cite{davis11}.
+We first construct sparse approximate inverses $M$ of double regular sparse matrices $\hat{A}$ by SPAI, PSAI($tol$) or RSAI($tol$) and then solve the resulting $s_1+s_2+1$ preconditioned double regular sparse linear systems by the Krylov solver BiCGStab, whose code {\sf bicgstab.m} is from Matlab 7.8.0.
+We will compare Algorithm 2 with the standard approach that preconditions \eqref{equation} by SPAI, PSAI($tol$) or RSAI($tol$) directly and solves the preconditioned double irregular sparse system by BiCGStab.
+Depending on which of SPAI, PSAI($tol$) and RSAI($tol$) is used, Algorithm 2 gives rise to three algorithms, named New-SPAI, New-PSAI($tol$) and New-RSAI($tol$), abbreviated as N-SPAI, N-PSAI($tol$) and N-RSAI($tol$), respectively.
+Similarly, we denote by S-SPAI, S-PSAI($tol$), and S-RSAI($tol$) the algorithms that directly precondition \eqref{equation} by SPAI, PSAI($tol$) and RSAI($tol$), respectively.

+We will make numerous comparisons.
+Most importantly, in terms of the CPU time, we shall demonstrate that N-SPAI, N-PSAI($tol$) and N-RSAI($tol$) outperform S-SPAI, S-PSAI($tol$) and S-PSAI($tol$) very greatly, respectively.
+Particularly, we will show that S-SPAI, S-PSAI($tol$) and S-PSAI($tol$) fail to compute preconditioners $M$ for the last six larger ones of the ten test problems because of huge computational cost or memory storage, but N-SPAI, N-PSAI($tol$) and N-RSAI($tol$) work very well.